OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Add-in-SSO-events/README.md

 1. Replace the `Enter_client_secret_here` placeholder value with the client secret you generated as part of the app registration process.
 1. Save your changes.

-### Provide consent for a single user

-If you don't have access to a tenant administrator account, or you want to limit consent to a few users, this method allows you to provide consent for a single user.

-1. Browse to `https://login.microsoftonline.com/common/oauth2/authorize?client_id={application_ID}&state=12345&response_type=code`, where `{application_ID}` is the application ID shown in your app registration.
-1. Sign in with your account.
-1. Review the permissions and click **Accept**.

-The browser will attempt to redirect back to your app, which may not be running.
-You might see a "this site cannot be reached" error after clicking **Accept**.
-This is OK, the consent was still recorded.

 ## Run the sample

 1. Open a terminal window and run the command `npm install` to install all package dependencies.